 The next section discusses uploading files to the notebook

 Uploading and Downloading Files

-Clicking the Upload Files icon in the File Explorer window allows the user to select files from the local storage and upload it to the notebook storage.
+Clicking the Upload Files icon in the File Explorer window allows the user to select files from their local storage and upload them to the notebook storage.
 The next figure shows that an image is uploaded to the current directory and opened in a new tab.

-Note that the file is uploaded at the root directory of the notebook storage.
+Note that the file is uploaded to the root directory of the notebook storage.
 According to Paperspace documentation, here is a note about the

 Anything you store in the